AyubMoh1/Iot-PiTemp/README.md

 ## Setup

-To run this project you need to create a directory on your rpi called 'temperatureguage' and inside there you place 'tempguage.py', 'tempclient.py', 'Pipfile' and 'bootclient.sh'.
+To run this project you need to move 'temperatureguage' to the rpi this directory should contain 'tempguage.py', 'tempclient.py', 'Pipfile' and 'bootclient.sh'.
 The 'bootclient.sh' which is a script that starts pipenviroment and client is optional.

-'tempclient.py' line 14 must match the brokers IP(the machine that runs 'tempserver.py'.
+** 'tempclient.py' line 14 must match the brokers IP(the machine that runs 'tempserver.py'.  **

+to start the server:
+ $cd server
+ $pipenv install
+ $pipenv shell
+ $python tempserver.py

+to start the client:
+ $./bootclient.sh
+--------or------------
+ $pipenv install
+ $pipenv shell
+ $python tempclient.py

+to start flask:
+$pipenv install
+$ $Env:FLASK_APP="vizualisr"
+$ flask run